 Use a Combination Format

-In order to explain employment gaps or career changing, include as much information as possible in a combination formatted resume.
+To explain employment gaps or frequent career changes, include as much information as possible in a combination formatted resume.
 This way the hiring committee won’t reach their own conclusions about them.
 Include categories that are specific to your functional skills, while explaining employment gaps.
 State things like “left company to raise my children” or “left to return to university”.

 Remember that the more transparent you appear in your resume, the better.
 You will not fool a recruiter if you are trying to hide something.
 They will notice what is missing and not bother to offer you an interview.
 Instead, it is a much better strategy to not be ashamed of any points in your history; show your future employer that you embrace all of your past achievements and have nothing to hide.
 This honesty will pay off in job interviews.